Resrcify/Resrcify.SharedKernel/src/Resrcify.SharedKernel.Web/README.md

     ```

 ## Configuration
-To use the services, configure it in your application's startup code or dependency injection setup.
+To use this library, configure it in your application's startup code or dependency injection setup.
 ```csharp
 using System.Text.Json.Serialization;
 using Microsoft.AspNetCore.Http.Json;